MaterializeInc/materialize/doc/user/content/sql/create-source/kinesis.md

 {{< beta />}}

 {{% create-source/intro %}}
-This page details how to connect Materialize to Kinesis Data Streams to read data from individual streams.
+This page describes how to connect Materialize to Kinesis Data Streams to read data from individual streams.
 {{% /create-source/intro %}}

 ## Syntax